rails/webpacker/README.md

 ## Troubleshooting

-*  If you get an error `ENOENT: no such file or directory - node-sass` on Heroku or elsewhere during `assets:precompile` or `bundle exec rails webpacker:compile` then you would need to rebuild node-sass.
+*  If you get this error `ENOENT: no such file or directory - node-sass` on Heroku or elsewhere during `assets:precompile` or `bundle exec rails webpacker:compile` then you would need to rebuild node-sass.
 It's a bit weird error, basically, it can't find the `node-sass` binary.